LAST UPDATED: April 29, 2020

 Yes, however we encourage customers to place their orders before arriving.

-Businesses must also limit the number of people in an establishment, including staff, to 25 people at a time.
+Businesses must also limit the number of people in an establishment to 5 customers at a time.
 You must also ensure that there is room for people to have at least six feet between one another.